solana-labs/solana-program-library/README.md

 will graciously accept patches to ensure the programs here are portable across all implementations.

-Form more information see the [full documentation](https://spl.solana.com) and the [TypeDocs](https://solana-labs.github.io/solana-program-library/token/js/).
+For more information see the [SPL documentation](https://spl.solana.com) and the [Token TypeDocs](https://solana-labs.github.io/solana-program-library/token/js/).

 ## Development